Seven kinds of equivalent models for generalized coalition logics: Eight coalition logics determined by eight classes of grand-coalition-first action models

 \paragraph{Remarks}

-The class of grand-coalition-first $\mathsf{SID}$-models is $\alpha$-representable (\cite{pauly_modal_2002, goranko_strategic_2013}), and the class of grand-coalition-first $\mathsf{SD}$-models is $\alpha$-representable (\cite{shi_representation_2024}).
-Are the other six classes of grand-coalition-first action models $\alpha$-representable?
-Are the eight classes of grand-coalition-first action models $z$-representable?
+The class of grand-coalition-first action $\mathsf{SID}$-models is $\alpha$-representable by a class of alpha neighborhood models meeting certain properties (\cite{pauly_modal_2002, goranko_strategic_2013}).
+The class of grand-coalition-first action $\mathsf{SD}$-models is $\alpha$-representable by a class of alpha neighborhood models meeting certain properties (\cite{shi_representation_2024}).
+Are the other six classes of grand-coalition-first action models $\alpha$-representable in a similar sense?
+Are the eight classes of grand-coalition-first action models $z$-representable in a similar sense?
 All this is yet unknown.

 {\mathrm{X}}